 A leave of absence (LOA) may be granted to accommodate a temporary situation beyond the student's control.
 A Leave of Absence must be in writing stating the reason for the LOA.
 It must be signed and dated by the student and be submitted to the Campus Director (ground students) or Online Director.
 Title IV recipients will also need to meet with the Financial Aid Administrator (FAA) to discuss the impact to their repayment of student loans and "grace period."
 The request must be submitted in advance of the beginning date of the LOA, unless unforeseen circumstances prevent the student from doing so.
-The request must be documented on Valley College form ED-19, Student Leave of Absence (or designated staff member) and approval of the Campus Director for ground programs.
+The request must be documented on Valley College form ED-19, Student Leave of Absence Request.
+It is the College's policy to grant leaves of absence upon recommendation of the Director of Academic Affairs (or designated staff member) and approval of the Campus Director for ground programs.
 For Valley College Online, the LOA must be submitted to the Director, Online Division.
 Leaves of absence are not granted for periods shorter than five class days.
 Tuition shall not be charged against time covered by an approved leave of absence.
 A leave of absence extends the student's contract period and maximum time frame by the same number of days taken in the leave of absence.
 The student's expected midpoint and/or graduation date will be adjusted; however, the total course time excluding leave time must not exceed 1.5 times, or 150%, the total program length for which the student has enrolled.
 LOA can occur at any time; however, students are urged to arrange LOAs at the beginning of a course, during the drop period.